The evolution of a damaging tornado that struck Edgewater, Md., near Annapolis, Thursday evening

 The storm complex, which focused on the District and areas to the north and east, produced several rotating storms that prompted tornado warnings in parts of Frederick, Carroll, Baltimore, Montgomery, Howard, Prince George’s and Anne Arundel counties.

-The National Weather Service tweeted that doppler radar confirmed the presence of a tornado about five miles south of Annapolis at 6:03 p.m.
+The National Weather Service tweeted that Doppler radar confirmed the presence of a tornado about five miles south of Annapolis at 6:03 p.m.
 It then received a storm spotter report of damage coincident with the radar signature in Edgewater.

 The twister downed multiples trees, peeled off siding and shingles from homes, and toppled a fence and two power poles.